I.N.T.E.R.E.S.T.S.

 I liked watching NASCAR races as long as I can remember.
 But once we got cable and I could see more races and learn who the drivers were, my interest skyrocketed.
 However, being a NASCAR fan has its drawbacks:

-- This part of the country has no major Winston Cup or BGN speedways or tracks, so I must settle for tv coverage.
+2. This part of the country has no major speedways or tracks, so I must settle for tv coverage.

-- In the Pacific time zone, most of the races are televised during our church services!
-(I no longer use this as an excuse to play hookey from church!
-But I still don't like missing part of the race...) :-Q
+3. In the Pacific time zone, most of the races are televised during our church services!
+(But I can no longer use this as an excuse to play hookey from church, now that we have a DVR!) :-Q

 Rex teases me that stock car racing is "a bunch of guys driving around in circles".
 But we race fans know it's all about speed, skill and strategy!
-I follow Winston Cup (now Nextel Cup) Busch Grand National and the Craftsman Truck series, as well as the ASA (American Speed Association) where many of the big names got their start.
-Here are links and a brief comment on my favorite Winston Cup drivers (or actually, Nextel Cup as it became in '04):
+I follow Sprint Cup (formerly Winston Cup), the Nationwide series (formerly Busch) and the Camping World Truck series (formerly Craftsman Truck), as well as the ASA (American Speed Association) where many of the big names got their start.
+Here are links and a brief comment on my favorite Sprint Cup drivers:

-- Tony Stewart -- I rooted for this exciting young driver to win the 2002 Winston Cup title, and he did!
+• Tony Stewart -- I rooted for this exciting driver to win the 2002 Sprint (then Winston) Cup title, and he did!
 He got a lot of bad press at that time, much of which I felt was greatly exaggerated.
 He lost his temper a couple times, and for some time afterwards, the guy couldn't even look the wrong way at anyone.
 I felt he was a nice guy and just misunderstood - and it turns out I was right about that too.
-Tony has won his second championship in '05, and everyone has commented on not only his driving skill but his newfound emotional maturity.
+Tony won his second championship in '05, and everyone commented on not only his driving skill but his newfound emotional maturity.
+In '08 he became the driver/owner of Stewart-Haas Racing and has excelled in this new venture as well.
+He won his third Sprint Cup championship in 2012, cementing his place as one of the greatest ever!

-- Johnny Benson -- The rumble you may have heard in Nov.
-'02 was me cheering over the LONG-awaited first Winston Cup victory of this Michigan native, former Busch and ASA series champ, and all-around nice guy, who usually had about the worst luck possible in Winston Cup.
-He has now shifted over to the NASCAR Craftsman Truck series.
-Hopefully he will fare better there!
+• Johnny Benson -- The rumble you may have heard in Nov.
+'02 was me cheering over the LONG-awaited first Cup victory of this Michigan native, former Busch and ASA series champ, and all-around nice guy, who usually had about the worst luck possible in Winston Cup.
+A few years ago, he shifted over to the Truck series, which was a great decision.
+He became the 2008 Craftsman Truck series points champion following an exciting, nail-biting season finale.
+Very well deserved!

-- Carl Edwards -- This amiable young guy is my favorite of the fresh new faces to come along since Winston Cup changed its name.
-He has proved a force to be reckoned with in both Nextel and Busch, as well as just being fun to watch with his ever-present smile and his trademark back flip off the car roof when he wins a race, which is often.
+• Carl Edwards -- This amiable young guy is my favorite of the newer faces to come along since Winston Cup changed its name.
+He has proved a force to be reckoned with in both Sprint Cup and Nationwide, as well as just being fun to watch with his ever-present smile and his trademark back flip off the car roof when he wins a race, which is often.
+He finished a close second in both series in 2008.

 The other sport I've enjoyed the longest is the elegance and grace combined with strength and athleticism that is found in figure skating.
 Because of its beauty, it's a sport a lot of women enjoy.
 I used to only like watching female skaters, but an Englishman came along in the 80s who changed all that.
 I'll provide links and a comment on him and my other favorite skaters:

-- Caryn Kadavy -- A visitor to my site directed me to this long-overdue site for my all-time favorite female skater; about time!
-Caryn, who is now in her late 30s, remains a vision of grace and beauty on the ice unlike any other.
+• Caryn Kadavy -- Caryn, who is now in her early 40's, remains a vision of grace and beauty on the ice unlike any other.
 She caught a flu bug during what was to be her Olympics; what a blow to us all!
 But she is doing well in pro competitions and is married to a doctor.

-- Michelle Kwan -- It boggled my mind to see a 13-year-old girl blossom into a lovely, expressive woman overnight.
+• Michelle Kwan -- It boggled my mind to see a 13-year-old girl I first watched in 1993 blossom into a lovely, expressive woman overnight.
 I was heartbroken to see her robbed of the Olympic gold metal in 1998, then falling short in 2002.
-I'd like to see her try once more in '06.
+I' wished she had tried once more for that gold.
 Artistry must be the deciding factor, and in that category, Michelle is unmatched.
 All who watch her are touched by how she "feels" the music.

 My other favorite sport is not appreciated by most women.
 I don't know why, though I didn't get into it myself till I was thirty-something!
 My interest in the NFL was timely since it happened the season my then-hometown team, "Da" Chicago Bears went to the Super Bowl!
 Yet my interest started not from the Bears, but due to starting to watch college football on the weekends when there was nothing else on, and wanting to understand what was happening.
 Once I got a rule book and learned what downs are (that's most of what you need to know), I started getting hooked.
 "Football widows", try sitting down and watching the game with your husband.
 You might surprise yourself -- and him!